Aldwarke

 In 1822 Aldwarke was in the township of Kimberworth , and parish of Rotherham; it was 3.5 miles from Rotherham.

-Aldwarke Hall,was at one time the residence of Samuel Walker, Esq. in the parish of Ecclesfield, upper-division of Strafforth and Tickhill, liberty of Wakefield.
-Aldwarke was the ancient seat of the Clarelles, Fitzwilliams, and Foljambes, lies remote from the parish of Ecclesfield; being separated from it by the parishes of Rawmarsh and Rotherham.
+Aldwarke Hall,was at one time the residence of Samuel Walker, Esq. grandson of Samuel Walker (1715-1782) of Masbrough Iron Works.
+Aldwarke was the ancient seat of the Clarelles, Fitzwilliams, and Foljambes.
+It lies remote from the parish of Ecclesfield; being separated from it by the parishes of Rawmarsh and Rotherham.

-In this house was born William Fitzwilliam, an eminent naval commander, and Earl of Southampton, in the sixteenth century.
-He was the second son of Sir Thomas Fitzwilllam, Knight, of Aldwarke Hall.
-He died at Newcastle, in 1542, when on an expedition to Scotland.
+William Fitzwilliam was born at Aldwarke Hall.
+An eminent naval commander, and Earl of Southampton, he was the son of Sir Thomas Fitzwilllam and Lucy Neville of Aldwarke Hall.
+He died at Newcastle, in 1542, while on an expedition to Scotland.